tumic0/QtPBFImagePlugin/README.md

 ## Install
 Copy the plugin to the system Qt image plugins path to make it work.
 You may also set the QT_PLUGIN_PATH system variable before starting the application.
+For Linux, there are RPM and DEB [packages](https://build.opensuse.org/project/show/home:tumic:QtPBFImagePlugin) for most common distros available on OBS.

 ## Limitations
 Text PBF features must have a unique id (OpenMapTiles >= v3.7) for the text layout